 - yoga practice & instruction to work with addictive impulses

 - one integrative bodywork session

-Included in the program are two shamanic healing journeys plus a facilitated group process designed to help participants integrate the full benefit of their experience.
+The program includes indiginous healing techniques plus a facilitated group process designed to help participants integrate the full benefit of their experience.
 Organic, gourmet meals and accommodations are provided in a secluded mountain retreat facility.

 Additionally, there will be indigenous Medicine Wheel teachings focusing on being in the “right relationship” with what is often referred to as the “hungry ghost” of addiction.